moves-rwth/prophesy/README.md

 Prophesy
 ========

 Prophesy is a tool set for parameter synthesis of parametric Markov models.
+It can work with a variety of backends.
 For more information, we refer to the docs.

+Please notice that prophesy is currently in early beta stage.
+In particular, the installation process is known to be error prone.

 Installation
 ------------